dwtechnologies/concierge/README.md

 - Remove the `deeplens-object-detection` function, and add a function for `find_person` and `trigger_open`
 - If its empty when you start you can choose to add the deeplens-object-detection model and add the `find_person` and `trigger_open` function.
 - Deploy the application to your deeplens
+- If using alexa, create a alexa skill and name it doorman and import the alexa-skill-doorman.json file in the json editor.
+After the deployment, copy the ARN (go the the lambda function and on the top right, look for ARN - arn:aws:lambda:X:function:concierge-alexa-open-door and put that in the alexa console in the endpoint menu.
+Put the ARN in the "Default region" field and copy the "your skill id" and put it to the parameters.conf for the value of  AlexaApplicationID=

 Troubleshooting
 ---